Mac operating systems: Mac OS X, OS X, and macOS

+macOS is based on Apple's open source Darwin operating system, which is based on the XNU kernel and BSD.

-macOS is the basis for some of Apple's other operating systems, including iPhone OS/iOS, iPadOS, watchOS, and tvOS.
+macOS is the basis for some of Apple's other operating systems, including iPhone OS/iOS, iPadOS, watchOS, tvOS, and visionOS.

 Releases

 Desktop

-The first desktop version of the system was released on March 24, 2001, supporting the Aqua user interface.
+The first version of the system was released on March 24, 2001, supporting the Aqua user interface.
 Since then, several more versions adding newer features and technologies have been released.
-Since 2011, new releases have been offered on an yearly basis.
+Since 2011, new releases have been offered annually.